 Boulders Climbing Gym

 If you prefer activities of the heart-pumping variety, look no further than Boulders Climbing Gym.
-With two locations (downtown and the east side), you can reserve your spot on the website and get your climbing on.
+With two locations (downtown and the east side), you can reserve your spot on the website and get your climb on.
 At the downtown location, there are 8,000 square feet of bouldering walls — which you climb without a rope.
 It’s a great form of exercise that’s fun as a date or a family outing.

 The downtown Boulders Climbing Gym location, just off the Capitol Square, is situated near countless restaurants.
 You’re sure to work up an appetite after climbing for fare at DLUX or Canteen, just to name a few.